nathan-c-huang/nathan-c-huang.github.io/CUSTOMIZE.md

 What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [\_data/cv.yml](_data/cv.yml).
 If you want to use the [\_data/cv.yml](_data/cv.yml) file as the source of your CV, you must delete the [assets/json/resume.json](assets/json/resume.json) file.

-## Modifying the user and repository information

-The user and repository information is defined in [\_data/repositories.yml](_data/repositories.yml).
-You can add as many users and repositories as you want.
-Both informations are used in the `repositories` section.

 ## Creating new pages

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.

-## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory.
-The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
-The easiest way to do this is to copy an existing blog post and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.

 ## Creating new projects